panthonies/site/_posts/2020-04-27-linear-model-selection-regularization.md

 ### I. Overview

-An alternative fitting method to least squares can help prediction accuracy and model interpretability.
+Why use an alternative fitting model to least squares?

 - Prediction Accuracy
   - If $$n$$ is not much larger than $$p$$, then least squares can have a lot of variability
-  - If $$p < n$$, then there is no longer a unique least squares coefficient estimate, and we must constrain or shrink the coefficients.
+  - If $$p < n$$, then there is no longer a unique least squares coefficient estimate, and we must constrain or shrink the coefficients

+- Model Interpretability
+  - Remove irrelevant variables with feature/variable selection

 <span class="boxheader">Alternatives to Least Squares</span>